-Deer diet composition usually consists of woody browse, a variety of forbs, legumes, and hard and soft mast with significant seasonal variation (Jenks 1991, Johnson et al. 1995, Gee et al. 1994).
+Deer diet usually consists of woody browse, a variety of forbs, legumes, and hard and soft mast with significant seasonal variation (Jenks 1991, Johnson et al. 1995, Gee et al. 1994).
 While grass is not preferred, deer will consume tender sprouts shortly after spring green-up especially at burned sites (Stransky and Harlow 1981, Lewis et al. 1982, Masters et al. 1993b).
 In contrast, woody browse is the largest component of deer forage and is consumed throughout the year (Short 1971, Johnson et al. 1995, Jenks et al. 1991, Gee et al. 1994).
-Nutrient demands for deer vary greatly throughout the year and among different age and sex classesA basic maintenance diet for an adult deer contains around 6-10% crude protein (CP) (French et al. 1956, Holter et al. 1979, Asleson et al. 1996, National Research Council 2007).
-Protein demands are greater at many key life stages for deer including, 14-22% for fawns (Ullrey et al. 1967), 11% for yearling deer (Holter et al. 1979), 11-12% for antler growth (Asleson et al. 1996), and 14% for lactating females (Jones et al. 2009, Lashley et al. 2011, Hewitt 2011).
+Nutrient demands for deer vary greatly throughout the year and among different age and sex classes, and while deer require numerous nutrients to survive, one of the most critical is protein.
+A basic maintenance diet for an adult deer contains around 6-10% crude protein (CP) (French et al. 1956, Holter et al. 1979, Asleson et al. 1996, National Research Council 2007).
+Protein demands are greater at several key life stages for deer including, 14-22% for fawns (Ullrey et al. 1967), 11% for yearling deer (Holter et al. 1979), 11-12% for antler growth (Asleson et al. 1996), and 14% for lactating females (Jones et al. 2009, Lashley et al. 2011, Hewitt 2011).
 While CP is only one measure of forage quality for deer, it is easily interpreted, well-studied, and correlates well with the key life history processes listed above.
+Deer must acquire protein directly from forage as needs cannot be met by body reserves (Sadlier 1987).
+Additionally, CP requirements appear more limiting to nutritional carrying capacity than digestible energy requirements in the southeastern US (Jones et al. 2008 and 2009, Lashley et al. 2011).

-The purpose of this study was to quantify deer forage quality and productivity across a wide range of ecosystem types in an experimental setting.
+The purpose of this study was to quantify deer forage quality and productivity across a wide range of plant communities and structures in an experimental setting.
 Experimental units, which ranged from forest to grassland, were created by various combinations of tree harvest, chemical thinning, and prescribed fire.
-The objectives were to 1) Compare understory ANPP of eight treatments representing different management regimes that created conditions ranging from grassland to closed-canopy forest, 2) Compare changes in the understory vegetation community throughout the growing season, and 3) Track changes in forage CP concentration throughout the growing season, and between treatments.
+The objectives were to 1) compare understory ANPP of eight treatments representing different management regimes that created conditions ranging from grassland to closed-canopy forest and 2) track changes in forage CP concentration during the growing season and among treatments.
+With these objectives in mind, we hypothesized that 1) understory ANPP for vegetation functional groups utilized by deer increase with more frequent fire return interval and greater thinning intensity and that 2) CP concentration declines later in the growing season as plants mature, but that treatments do not affect CP concentration.
 Our results further understanding of how forest structure and management affect the quality of deer habitat and help natural resource managers make informed decisions to meet landowner goals that include wildlife.

 2. Materials and Methods